PhiJam1/Pandemic/README.md

 ## Game Page
 This version carries with it much of the original content including
   - Several Player roles
-  - Randomized infection and city cards deck.
+  - Randomized infection and city cards decks
   - Infection rate and outbreak counter
   - All 8 player actions integrated with player roles
   - Epidemic cards and outbreaks